xmxdeus/BlockchainFramework/README.md

 ## Methodology

 ### Start up
 Open Terminal.
 Go to the working directory this repository is stored in.
 Before starting the program, optionally, run the below command to remove unecessary 'Courtesy Notices' being displayed.
+Or add it to your .bash_profile file.

 ```export PIPENV_IGNORE_VIRTUALENVS=0```

 To create your network of nodes execute: